 These strategies focus on using the tools companies now need, like a consent management platform, Google Consent Mode, and the TCF 2.2 to maximum advantage.
 They understand that marketing is an ecosystem, and that consent and data need to flow throughout and control not only the company’s campaigns, but data access and use by third parties like partners and vendors.

-Privacy-led marketing is the future because there is no path forward for old ways of doing things.
+Privacy-Led Marketing is the future because there is no path forward for old ways of doing things.
 Thanks to ever-evolving data privacy regulations and new requirements from influential platforms, old strategies are too risky, have become primitive and noncompetitive, and, ultimately, simply will not work.

-Make consent management part of your privacy-led marketing strategy
+Make consent management part of your Privacy-Led marketing strategy

-Consent management has been important for some time to enable data privacy compliance, but companies need to start seeing it as one part of privacy-led marketing, if they aren’t already.
+Consent management has been important for some time to enable data privacy compliance, but companies need to start seeing it as one part of Privacy-Led Marketing, if they aren’t already.

 Using a high performance consent management platform (CMP), companies can not only obtain valid user consent, but they can get rich data about user interactions with consent banners.
 These analytics enable insights and smart optimization to increase opt-in rates.
 This helps offset any data loss from third-party cookie use.